golapdk/emoji/README.md

       //dummy data
       var data = hi this is golap. 😀 😀

-      //call the encodereview function and pass the parameter. var emoji = encodereview(data)
+      //call the encodeuri function and pass the parameter. var emoji = encodeuri(data)

-      //encodereview function return the utf format result. var emoji = hi%20this%20is%20golap.%20%F0%9F%98%80%20%F0%9F%98%80
+      //encodeuri function return the utf format result. var emoji = hi%20this%20is%20golap.%20%F0%9F%98%80%20%F0%9F%98%80

-       //call the decodereview function and pass the parameter. var emoji = decodereview(emoji)
+       //call the decodeuri function and pass the parameter. var emoji = decodeuri(emoji)

-      //decodereview function return the normal format result. var emoji = var data = hi this is golap. 😀 😀
+      //decodeuri function return the normal format result. var emoji = var data = hi this is golap. 😀 😀